JohnG0tti/JohnG0tti/README.md

 ## Hi there 👋

-- 👑 Owner of gotti.tools
+- 👑 owner of gotti.tools
+- 💰 certified bag chaser

 <!--
 **JohnG0tti/JohnG0tti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.